khaldevmedia/arabic-datetime/README.md

 >
 > When you combine Western arabic numerals or western ponctuations with arabic characters they appear messed up if the text direction in the target is set to `left to right` or `dir=ltr` in `HTML`.
 >
 > In order for the arabic date to appear properly especially, if it uses western arabic numeral the direction of the text in the interface you are using must be `right to left`.
-If you insert the date into an `HTML` elemnt set text direction to `rtl`.
-If the text direction in the whole `HTML` document is set `rtl` you should be OK.
+If you insert the date into an `HTML` element set text direction to `rtl`.
+If the text direction in the whole `HTML` document is set to `rtl` you should be OK.

 ```html
 <p dir="rtl">16 آب 1980</p>
 <p dir="rtl">16 أوت 1980</p>
 ```

-> The resut will look like this:
+> The result will look like this:
 >
 > <p dir="rtl">16 آب 1980</p>
 > <p dir="rtl">16 أوت 1980</p>